Rowdy Tellez Player Props: Brewers vs. Red Sox

-After going 1-for-1 with two RBI in his most recent game, Rowdy Tellez and the Milwaukee Brewers face the Boston Red Sox (who will hand the ball to Nick Pivetta) at 8:10 PM ET on Friday.
+After going 1-for-3 with a home run and an RBI in his most recent game, Rowdy Tellez and the Milwaukee Brewers face the Boston Red Sox (who will hand the ball to Garrett Whitlock) at 7:10 PM ET on Saturday.

-He reached base in his only plate appearance in his previous appearance against the Mariners.
+In his previous game, he hit a home run while going 1-for-3 against the Red Sox.

 Rowdy Tellez Game Info & Props vs. the Red Sox